 - They may also track down polar bears through their sense of smell.

-- They can smell and locate frozen lemmings under 18 to 30 inches deep snow.
+- They can smell and locate frozen lemmings under 18 to 30 inches of deep snow.

-- They can also detect the lairs of seals under 59 inches of snow at the subnivean zone (a zone between the bottom of snowpack and surface of the ground).
+- They can also detect the lairs of seals under 59 inches of snow at the subnivean zone (a zone between the bottom of the snowpack and the surface of the ground).

-- An Arctic fox has some powerful genes that helps it to overcome the periods of starvation and extreme cold.
+- An Arctic fox has some powerful genes that help it to overcome periods of starvation and extreme cold.

 - In the winter, Arctic foxes lower their BMR (Basal Metabolic Rate) through metabolic depression to conserve fat storage and reduce their energy requirements.

 - In the winter, they lower their average mass-specific BMR to 37% as compared to summer.
 While their total BMR becomes lower to 27%.